Battle of Dien Bien Phu: Nà Sản and the hedgehog concept

-Navarre began searching for a way to stop the Viet Minh threat to Laos.
-Colonel Louis Berteil, commander of Mobile Group 7 and Navarre's main planner, formulated the hérisson ('hedgehog') concept.
+Navarre began searching for a way to address the Viet Minh threat to Laos.
+Colonel Louis Berteil, commander of Mobile Group 7 and Navarre's main strategist, formulated the hérisson ('hedgehog') concept.
 The French army would establish a fortified airhead by airlifting soldiers to positions adjacent to key Viet Minh supply lines to Laos.
 They would cut off Viet Minh soldiers fighting in Laos and force them to withdraw.
 "It was an attempt to interdict the enemy's rear area, to stop the flow of supplies and reinforcements, to establish a redoubt in the enemy's rear and disrupt his lines".

-The hedgehog concept was based on French experiences at the Battle of Nà Sản.
+The hérisson was based on French experiences at the Battle of Nà Sản.
 In late November and early December 1952, Giáp had attacked the French outpost at Nà Sản, which was essentially an "air-land base", a fortified camp supplied only by air.
-The French had beaten back Giáp's forces repeatedly, inflicting very heavy losses on them.
+There, the French beat back Giáp's forces repeatedly, inflicting very heavy losses on them.
 The French hoped that by repeating the strategy on a much larger scale, they would be able to lure Giáp into committing the bulk of his forces to a massed assault.
 This would enable superior French artillery, armor, and air support to decimate the exposed Viet Minh forces.
 The success at Nà Sản convinced Navarre of the viability of the fortified airhead concept.

-French staff officers failed to treat seriously several crucial differences between Điện Biên Phủ and Nà Sản:
+However, French staff officers failed to treat seriously several crucial differences between Điện Biên Phủ and Nà Sản:

 First, at Nà Sản, the French commanded most of the high ground with overwhelming artillery support.
 At Điện Biên Phủ, however, the Viet Minh controlled much of the high ground around the valley, their artillery far exceeded French expectations, and they outnumbered the French troops four to one.
 Giáp compared Điện Biên Phủ to a "rice bowl", where his troops occupied the edge and the French the bottom.
 Second, Giáp made a mistake at Nà Sản by committing his forces to reckless frontal attacks before being fully prepared.
 He learned his lesson: at Điện Biên Phủ, Giáp spent months meticulously stockpiling ammunition and emplacing heavy artillery and anti-aircraft guns before making his move.
-Teams of Viet Minh volunteers were sent into the French camp to scout the disposition of the French artillery.
+He obtained crucial intelligence on French artillery positions from Viet Minh spies posing as camp laborers.
 Artillery pieces were sited within well-constructed and camouflaged casemates.
 As a result, when the battle finally began, the Viet Minh knew exactly where the French artillery pieces were, while the French did not even know how many guns Giáp possessed.
 Third, the aerial resupply lines at Nà Sản were never severed, despite Viet Minh anti-aircraft fire.
-At Điện Biên Phủ, Giáp amassed anti-aircraft batteries that quickly shut down the runway, and made it extremely difficult and costly for the French to bring in reinforcements.
+At Điện Biên Phủ, Giáp made it a priority for his gunners to focus on the French runways and aircraft, crippling supply runs and making it impossible for fresh soldiers to be sent in.